paulecode/hardlypiano_backend/README.md

 ## Database

 ![Database diagram](./docs/img/Database_Diagram.png)
-[🖼 Database model diagram]

-[Describe the use of MongoDB as database, mongoose as ODM and MongoDB Atlas as hosting]

 **SE_06 NoSQL Databases**
 For a detailed look into the MongoDB database, please visit the [Database documentation](./docs/Database.md)